Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Riverside has 43 active public transport stops serving a mix of bus routes.
-These stops are covered by 128 different routes, collectively offering 10,931 weekly passenger trips.
-Transport accessibility is deemed good, with residents on average located 267 meters from the nearest stop.
-In this predominantly residential area, most commuters travel outward, primarily by car (94%).
+Riverside has 43 active public transport stops, all of which are bus stops.
+These stops are served by 128 different routes that together facilitate 10,931 weekly passenger trips.
+The accessibility of these stops is rated as good, with residents on average located 267 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward, with cars being the primary mode of transport at 94%.
 On average, there are 1.6 vehicles per dwelling.
-According to the 2021 Census, only 7.5% of residents work from home, which might reflect COVID-19 conditions.
+According to the 2021 Census, only 7.5% of residents work from home, which may be influenced by COVID-19 conditions.

-Across all routes, service frequency averages 1,561 trips per day, translating to around 254 weekly trips per individual stop.
+The service frequency averages 1,561 trips per day across all routes, equating to approximately 254 weekly trips per stop.

 Frequently Asked Questions - Transport